zhanglab/psamm/docs/tutorial/curation.rst

 In some situations there are pathways that might be modeled but not necessarily connected to the other aspects of metabolism.
-A common occurance of this is with vitamin biosynthesis pathways that are not incorporated into the biomass in the model.
-Fluxcheck will identify these as being flux inconsistent but the modeler will need to identify if this is due to incomplete information on the pathways or if it is due to some error in the formulation of the reactions.
+A common occurrence of this is with vitamin biosynthesis pathways that are not incorporated into the biomass in the model. ``fluxcheck`` will identify these as being flux inconsistent but the modeler will need to identify if this is due to incomplete information on the pathways or if it is due to some error in the formulation of the reactions.